AboorvaDevarajan/kstruct-tuner/README.md

 # kstruct-tuner

-A prototype tool that profiles field-level access affinity in kernel structures and generates layout recommendations to improve cache locality.
+kstruct-tuner is a kernel analysis tool that uses detailed access patterns of structure fields from trace data to generate heat maps and, through hierarchical clustering, suggests optimized field reorderings based on access affinity and spatial locality.